svpcom/rtl88x2eu-20230815/README.md

 **EXPERIMENTAL, MAY NOT WORKING, NEEDS TEST**.
 See [here](https://github.com/libc0607/rtl88x2eu-20230815/blob/beamforming_research/README.md) for details.
 Compatible with [my RTL88x2CU driver](https://github.com/libc0607/rtl88x2cu-20230728).

+It can inject any VHT NDP+NDPA packet, with configurable TA/RA address, P_AID, sounding token, and ACK timeout (if needed).

 ### Usage
+Compile the driver with [CONFIG_BEAMFORMING_MONITOR](https://github.com/libc0607/rtl88x2eu-20230815/blob/4589b466d5337e7dce36768ae3a7a5ac0dfd0336/Makefile#L25) enable, and
 ```
 # ./bf_mon.sh start <WLAN_DRV> <NIC> <LOCAL_MAC> <REMOTE_MAC> <Bandwidth:20/40/80> <ACK_TIMEOUT:33~255> <INTERVAL:second>
 # ./bf_mon.sh stop  <WLAN_DRV> <NIC>
 ```
 The ```LOCAL_MAC``` and ```REMOTE_MAC``` should be the original MAC address from eFuse.
-When injecting -- disable STBC, use MCS 0\~7 for HT, or MCS0~9/NSS1 for VHT.
+When injecting data packet -- disable STBC, use MCS 0\~7 for HT, or MCS0~9/NSS1 for VHT.
 The command should run on both air & ground.
 ```
 # Start